10 Best Countries for Remote Workers in Europe

 Best places to live in France as a remote worker:

 - Paris: a sprawling metropolis of art, architecture, history, culture and gastronomy, there’s not much we can say about Paris that other people haven’t.
 So we won’t.
+You ‘re probably already aware that the rental market in the city is extremely competitive.
+People flock there and Paris rental properties get snapped up in the blink of an eye.
+So it’s advisable to plan well in advance.

 - Bordeaux: one of the most architecturally-incredible cities on the planet, living here is like living inside a painting.
 France’s wine capital, Bordeaux has a young population and an exciting urban atmosphere.